msprev/pandocinject/doc/readme.md

          entry['venue'])
 ```

-## Step 3: The filter
+## Step 3: Put them together to create a filter

-Now, let's glue it together into a filter.
-Put this into a file `inject-talks.py`:
+Put this into a file `inject-talks.py`, in the same directory as the others:

 ``` python
 #!/usr/bin/env python3